ntugumede1985/what-i-learned-week-5/README.md

     *Ugly Webby 2.0
         - I felt comfortable this time!
     *Dommer Party
+        - verbalizing the code and pairing up worked to think out loud in code
-        -
+        - the other
-# Challenges From Week-5
+# Take Aways from Week-5
-    *Programming Axioms
+    *CodeSmith Meetups
+        - Different learning perspective
+    *Fostering Community with Term-2